Policy Toolkit: Protecting Mature Urban Trees on Private Lands

 Enforcement

-Private Mechanisms
+Private restrictions

-Financially Incentivizing Retaining Mature Trees on Private Lands
+Creating Value for Retaining Mature Trees on Private Lands

 Regulatory Flexibility for Developers Protecting Urban Trees